 You could also try:

-Don’t be afraid to get in touch with companies that you’d like to work for, even if they’re not advertising.
+Get in touch with companies that you’d like to work for, even if they’re not advertising.
 You have nothing to lose and even if they have no vacancies for you they may keep you in mind for the future.
 Follow these steps:

 Registering with recruitment agencies can help you find some kinds of work.